MediaComem/minesweeper/INSTRUCTIONS.md

 You must perform the **initial setup** instructions indicated in the [project's README][readme].

-> Here's some additional information on what you are doing:
+> :books: Here's some additional information on what you are doing:
 >
-> * The setup instructions use the `createuser` and `createdb` commands.
-These
+> * :books: The setup instructions use the `createuser` and `createdb` commands.
->   commands are binaries that come with the PostgreSQL server and can be used
+>   These commands are binaries that come with the PostgreSQL server and can be
->   to manage PostgreSQL users and databases on the command line:
+>   used to manage PostgreSQL users and databases on the command line:
 >
->   * The **`createuser --interactive --pwprompt minesweeper` command** creates
+>   * The **`createuser --interactive --pwprompt minesweeper` command**
->     a PostgreSQL user named "minesweeper" and asks you to define a password
+>     creates a PostgreSQL user named "minesweeper" and asks you to define a
->     for that user.
-The application will use this PostgreSQL username and
+>     password for that user.
+The application will use this PostgreSQL username
->     password to connect to the database.
+>     and password to connect to the database.
->   * The **`createdb --owner minesweeper minesweeper` command** creates an
+>   * The **`createdb --owner minesweeper minesweeper` command** creates
->     empty PostgreSQL database named "minesweeper" and owned by the
+>     an empty PostgreSQL database named "minesweeper" and owned by the
 >     "minesweeper" user.
 This is the database that the application will use.
 >
 >   This is equivalent to [part of the `todolist.sql`